mayurj07/multi-threaded-scheduler/README.md

 `$ node server.js localhost 9000 getUserData -t 3 -i 10`

-This command will server to create 3 threads which will make a HTTP GET request to
+This will command the server to create 3 threads which will make a HTTP GET request to

 **http://localhost:9000/getUserData** repeatedly at an interval of 10 seconds.